 - Tap on the three-dot menu button (top right) and select Extensions.

-- In the search box (top left of screen) search YouTube NonStop and add the extension to the browser- blue box- add to chrome.
+- In the search box (top left of screen), search YouTube NonStop and add the extension to the browser- blue box- add to Chrome.

-We hope these helpful instructions help you get back to watching or listening to your favorite videos in the background of whatever else you are doing.
-If you’re like us, we use the “Kiwi Browser” option to listen to our sleep sounds at night.
-We sure don’t want to wake up to silence or read the display with that ever-so-annoying question.
-Right?!
+If you’re like us, you use your mobile phone’s “Kiwi Browser” option to listen to your sleep sounds at night.
+We sure don’t want to wake up to silence or read the display with that ever-so-annoying question, right?!

 We’re all about DIY tricks.
 Read on if you want to see more of our DIY projects around our tiny bungalow.